rockettheme/docs/Docs/phpbb/start/install.md

 ![][install9]

 :	1. **Enable Board-wide Emails** Enables or disables email sent by the board.
 Emails are used to notify users of direct messages, comments on followed threads, etc. [24%, 47%, se]
-	2. **Use SMTP for Email** If you have a named server you'd like to have email sent through (as opposed to the local mail function) then you'll want to select **Yes**.
+	2. **Use SMTP for Email** If you have a named server you would like to have email sent through (as opposed to the local mail function) then you'll want to select **Yes**.
 To use the local mail function, leave this option at its default setting.
 [40%, 47%, se]
 	3. **SMTP Server Address** This is the server address for your SMTP server.
 Only required if you choose to send mail through SMTP.
 [49%, 64%, sw]
 	4. **Authentication Method for SMTP** Only used if a username/password is set.
-Ask your provider if you're unsure.
+Ask your provider if you are unsure.
 [56%, 47%, se]
 	5. **SMTP Username** Enter the username for your SMTP account.
 This should only be entered if the server requires it.
 [64%, 64%, sw]
 	6. **SMTP Password** A password should only be entered if the SMTP server requires it.
 The password will be stored as plain text in the database.
 This is visible to anyone with access to the database.
 [70%, 47%, se]